The Clear Edge

 • Escalation criteria (when to ask manager vs. decide independently)

-Total documentation: 200+ pages in Notion (sounds like a lot, but most team members use 10-15 pages relevant to their role).
+Total documentation: 200+ pages in Notion.
+Most team members only use the 10–15 pages that matter for their role.

-Effect: Questions to Ayesha dropped from 15-20 weekly to 3-5 weekly.
-The team had answers in the docs.
+Effect: questions to Ayesha dropped from 15–20 per week to 3–5 per week because the team could find answers in the docs.

 Autonomy with accountability:

-Gave team authority to make decisions within documented frameworks.
-Required them to:
+She gave the team authority to make decisions within the documented frameworks and required them to:

 1. Document the decision before executing